Bounded pluriharmonic functions and holomorphic functions on Teichm\"uller space: Introduction

 \begin{corollary}[Non-ergodicity of the action the Torelli group on $\mathcal{PMF}$] The action of the Torelli group $\mathcal{I}_g$ on the space $\mathcal{PMF}=\mathcal{PMF}(\Sigma_g)$ of projective measured foliations on $\Sigma_g$ is not ergodic. \end{corollary}

+A measure on a measure space is said to be \emph{quasi-invariant} under a group action if every element of the group preserves the null sets.
+A group action on a probability space (whose probability measure is quasi-invariant under the action) is said to be \emph{ergodic} if any invariant measurable set under the action is either null or full (cf. \cite[\S1.5, \S10.6]{Walters:1982}).
+It is known that the Thurston measure is quasi-invariant with respect to the action of the mapping class group, and that the action of the mapping class group on $\mathcal{PMF}$ is ergodic (cf. \cite{Masur:1982}.
+See also \cite{Rees:1981}).

 Recall that the \emph{Torelli group} $\mathcal{I}_g$ is a subgroup of the mapping class group of a closed surface $\Sigma_g$ of genus $g$ which consists of mapping classes acting trivially on the first homology group on $H_1(\Sigma_g)$ (e.g. \cite{Johnson:1983}).
-It is known that the action of the (full) mapping class group on $\mathcal{PMF}$ is ergodic (cf. \cite{Masur:1982}).
-The Torelli group is known to be a fascinating big subgroup unless $g=1$ ($\mathcal{I}_1$ is trivial group when $g=1$).
-When $g=2$, $\mathcal{I}_2$ is an infinite rank free group, but $\mathcal{I}_g$ is known to be finitely generated for $g\ge 3$ (cf. \cite{Johnson:1983}, \cite{McCullough_Miller:1986} and \cite{Mess:1992}).
+The Torelli group is known to be a fascinating big subgroup unless $g=1$ ($\mathcal{I}_1$ is trivial).
+When $g=2$, $\mathcal{I}_2$ is an infinite rank free group, but $\mathcal{I}_g$ is known to be a finitely generated torsion free group for $g\ge 3$ (cf. \cite{Johnson:1983}, \cite{McCullough_Miller:1986} and \cite{Mess:1992}).
 Moreover, in contrast with Corollary \ref{coro:2}, the ergodicity for the natural actions of $\mathcal{I}_g$ on the representation spaces are observed in many cases (e.g \cite{Goldman_Xia:2012}).